 - Sewerage connection fee.
 For households, the charge covers the connection to a double sewerage system consisting of a system for sewage discharge and one for gutter and runoff.
 For enterprises, the fee is calculated based on the area of the premises.14 - Annual sewerage fee.
 For the annual sewerage fee actual amounts of sewage are approximated by metered water consumption, as measurement and control of water usage is much easier.
-For house-holds without meters, the fee is based on an estimated water use of 170 cubic meters.
-However, since January 1, 1999, all households should install meters with only minor exceptions.
+For households without meters, the fee is based on an estimated water use of 170 cubic meters.
+However, since 1 January 1999, all households have been obligated to install meters with only minor exceptions prevailing.
 In general, the fee should be the same for all user groups connected to the same system.
-A specific surcharge may however be imposed on enterprises, based on a pre-defined formula, which considers the content of certain pollutants (e.g., total amount of lead or phosphorus discharged) in the sewage.
+A specific surcharge may however be imposed on enterprises, based on a pre-defined formula, which takes the content of certain pollutants (e.g. total amount of lead or phosphorus discharged) in the sewage into account.15